Dale T. Knobel

 Dale Thomas Knobel (born 1949 in East Cleveland, Ohio) is an American historian and academic administrator.
-He served as the 19th president of Denison University, and currently serves as interim president of Southwestern University.
+He served as the 19th president of Denison University, and served as interim president of Southwestern University in 2020.

 Early life and career

 Knobel, the son of an oil executive, was born in East Cleveland, Ohio and raised in Mayfield Heights, Lyndhurst, Worthington, and Hudson, all suburbs of Columbus or Cleveland.
 Attracted from Hudson High School to play soccer at Denison University, he left Denison after one year to study history at Yale College.
 He earned his B.A. and graduated cum laude in 1971.

 Knobel continued studying history at Northwestern University and received his PhD in 1976.
 After one year of post-graduate teaching at Northwestern, he joined the history department at Texas A&M University, where he remained for nineteen years.
 Knobel's scholarship focused on American ethnic and race relations with a particular focus on pop-culture responses to international immigration near the turn of the 20th century.

 In 1987, Knobel became dean director of Texas A&M's new University Honors program and, five years later, became executive director of honors programs and academic scholarships.
 In 1995 he served as Associate Provost for Undergraduate Programs, and in 1996 was made provost of Southwestern University.